AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/about-us.md

 published: true
 permalink: /about-us
 description: >-
-  The mission of ALKA Wildlife is to contribute to the protection and conservation of wildlife species through objective research and high-quality expertise, across the Czech Republic.
+  ALKA Wildlife's mission is to contribute to the protection and conservation of wildlife through objective research and high-quality expertise, across the Czech Republic.
 listed: true
 position: 5
 layout: single_column_page